 It's three a.m., and you have just been dispatched to a "pediatric difficulty breathing."
 As you rub the sleep from your eyes, you perform a quick mental review of the PALS protocol, just in case.
 Perhaps the child simply has a cold, and the parent has panicked.
 It happens all the time.
 But perhaps it's something more serious.
 You had better be ready for anything.

 Emergency calls involving pediatric patients can be nerve-wracking events.
 And when they involve the respiratory tract, stress levels can soar.
-To be prepared, you must have all the necessary equipment: cardiac monitor, O2 equipment, pediatric bag and, most importantly, your portable suction machine.
+To be prepared, you must have all the necessary equipment: a cardiac monitor, O2 equipment, a pediatric bag, and, most importantly, your portable suction machine.

-You never know when a pediatric call will turn into a respiratory emergency, so to ensure you will always be prepared, we will review three common pediatric suction scenarios you will likely encounter.
+You never know when a pediatric call will turn into a respiratory emergency, so to ensure you are always prepared, we will review three common pediatric suction scenarios you will likely encounter.

 CHOKING IN CHILDREN

-According to the National Safety Council¹, choking is one of the leading causes of unintentional death in infants.
+Choking is one of the leading causes of unintentional death in infants.
 Just about anything can pose a threat.
-Johns Hopkins² has put together a list of actions parents and caregivers can take to reduce the chance of choking among children.
+Johns Hopkins has put together a list of actions parents and caregivers can take to reduce the chance of choking among children.
 They include: